zakarumych/egui-snarl/README.md

 # egui-snarl

-Basics to create node-graph UI with egui
+Crate for creating node-graph UIs.

+# Why "snarl"?

+Because that's how any complex graph UI looks like.